hyperskill/hs-test/README.md

 # hs-test
-A small test framework for simple testing of Hyperskill educational projects (built on top of JUnit).
+A small framework that simplifies testing educational projects for Hyperskill.
+It is built on top of JUnit.

 ## Requirements and build

-It needs Java 11, Maven 3.3.9 or later (for building).
+The project needs Java 11, Maven 3.3.9 or later.

-Build this project locally:
+Build it locally:
 ```
 mvn clean package
 ```

-## Using from educational projects
+## Using in educational projects

-To access all classes from edu projects, you may use **jitpack**.
+To access all classes in educational projects, you may use **jitpack**.
 It allows downloading and building all sources from here.
+To start use it, follow these steps:

-1) Add JitPack repo to your **gradle.build** file:
+1) add JitPack repo to your **gradle.build** file:

 ```
 repositories {